Odizinne/ssrc/README.md

 # SSRCL - Steam Stream Resolution Changer for Linux

-Stupid python script written 90% by ChatGPT. (i don't know python at all)
+Stupid python script written 90% by ChatGPT.

 **I made this for my own use.
 This is my first approach with python and i know nothing about it.
 Yes my code is bad and I know it.
 No pretention here.**